 Gender: Does gender matter to you?
 If so, make sure it’s for the right reasons; you’re not there to date your trainer.

 Medical Conditions: Do you have a specific medical condition?
 If so, your trainer should be expert in that area.
-Additionally, he or she should be willing to communicate with your care provider.
+Additionally, he or she should be willing to communicate with your #health care provider.
 According to ACE, “If you have a medical condition or a past injury, a personal trainer should design a session that accounts for this.
 If you are receiving care for a medical or orthopedic condition, a personal trainer should obtain your consent to discuss exercise guidelines and contraindications with your health care provider.
 Your personal trainer should also ask the doctor for medical clearance.”

 More Than a Babysitter: Make sure your goals for working with your trainer go beyond “making” yourself get to the gym.
 Yes, extrinsic motivation is great, but in order to have long-term success and create a real lifestyle change you need to adopt a new mode of thinking so that you learn to create your own motivation and commit yourself to regular physical activity.
 The trainer should work with you to find out what will push you to work out.